stjohn/hsj/README.md

 If you use the tree scoring code, please reference:

 + Hopkins, M.J. and K. St. John.
 2020.
 Incorporating Inapplicable Characters into Phylogenetic Analysis.
-In preparation.
+Submitted.

 It is built on the extendible framework of Brazeau et al. 2019 and uses the R packages Claddis, TreeTools, Phangorn, TreeSearch and R scripts for the HSJ approach: